So can you play Steam games on MacBook Pro? I was curious about this, so I decided to do some research for you, and what I found might surprise you.

 - Open Steam, Login, and Download a Game

 Not to mention Apple’s Mac OS is still being updated to improve performance on games and apps too.
-The M1 chip is a revolutionary technology that combines RAM, GPU, and other hardware into one powerful chip with brand new architecture.
+The M1 chip is a revolutionary technology that combines RAM, GPU, and other hardware into one powerful chip with a brand new architecture.

 For more information about playing Steam games on macOS, take a look at Steam’s Support.